flybywiresim/docs/docs/fbw-a32nx/feature-guides/web-mcdu.md

 ### Browser on Local PC

-If you want to use a browser on the some machine where you are running the Microsoft Flight Simulator and the MCDU Server it is very easy to connect to the MCDU Web Interface.
+If you want to use a browser on the same machine on which you are running the Microsoft Flight Simulator and the MCDU Server it is very easy to connect to the MCDU Web Interface.

 Just use ++ctrl+left-button++ on the `localhost`link in the command window and your browser should open the MCDU Web Interface in your default browser.